mehmetg/SimpleTodo/README.md

     * Items completed show up grey and normal text.
     * Items not completed show up bold and black.

+## Known Issues:

+* Date entry should use date picker.
+* Issue entry should be a fragment and be swapped with edit window.
+* Data should be stored in sqlite, not csv.
+* Data could be passed between activity and fragment without accessors.

 ## Sample Walk-Through

 * Add Item